Yakvi/sparrow/docs/daycount.md

 I'm done with Trig for now.
 I copied over [cephes](http://www.netlib.org/cephes/) math library and maybe even eventually will attempt to implement `asin` and `acos` (the latter, as it turns out, being a fancy inversion of `asin`).
 But I'm a bit fatigued by now.
 This is too much of an unfamiliar ground for me, so I'll try to avoid it.

 I spent the rest of the day reshuffling the file structure (again), as well as dependency structure (again).
 In the end, I settled for having a  separate `math` folder, and started redefining my vector types in the newly created `sparrow_vector_types.h`.
 Now the work will begin to bring [HandmadeMath](https://github.com/HandmadeMath/Handmade-Math) into my project.

+## 30. July 16, 2020 - Writing vector helpers

+I started building my vector library from a few scalar definitions (which might be eventually moved somewhere else) and vector initialization helpers.
+Nothing to write home about.